adamnemecek/adjoint/README.md

 Vladimir Vovk has developed theory of probability that can be easily recast in terms of linear logic.

 ## Potential applications
 I've been thinking about a new representation of polynomials.
 Instead of using zeros, one would use a sequence of dual numbers that capture the minima and maxima of the polynomial.
 Theoretically, one could then evaluate polynomials by some smooth interpolation between two neighbouring points.
+Dual numbers allow you to capture the curvature at point naturally so it would make sense that this should be possible.